FusionAuth/fusionauth-site/_posts/2018-10-19-auth0-and-fusionauth-a-tale-of-two-solutions.md

 We also share more advanced features that make a difference in the usability and security of an identity platform.
 Any large or soon-to-be-large applications need to manage their users, not just provide sign-in like social media solutions.
 Auth0 and FusionAuth provide:
 * Multi-Factor Authentication
 * On-Premise and Private Cloud Deployments
+* Full support for Authentication as a Service (AaaS)
 * User Search and User Management Interfaces

 And then we both go farther to provide the extras that keep customer accounts secure such as: